 Upon graduating, students would be able to pursue a Psychologist license to begin practicing.

-The School of Arts and Sciences currently offers a Master’s of Science in Counseling Psychology—a program that currently has approximately 200 students that are eligible for licensure as LPCs in Pennsylvania.
+The School of Arts & Sciences currently offers a Master’s of Science in Counseling Psychology—a program that currently has approximately 200 students that are eligible for licensure as LPCs in Pennsylvania.

 Doctor of Psychology in Counseling Psychology, Psy.D.
 G